Airi Taira: Background and personal life

-Airi's younger sister Yuna is also an actress.
+Her sister, Yuna, is also an actress.

-She is married to Japan international footballer Yuto Nagatomo, who plays for Turkish club Galatasaray.
+She married Japanese international footballer Yuto Nagatomo, who played for Turkish club Galatasaray.
 He proposed to her on the San Siro pitch in February 2016 and they registered their marriage in January 2017.
 She wrapped up her filming commitments and relocated to Italy the following month.
-The couple have 3 sons.
+The couple have three sons.

 Both of them appeared in the Captain Tsubasa Olympics special which, aired as part of the annual Jikan Terebi Nihon no Sport wa Tsuyo in November 2019.